 Depending on the way you’re looking at Lencois Maranhenses National Park, it either looks like a sandy lake or a drowned desert, creating a strange kind of optical illusion.
 The lagoons are home to turtles and many migratory birds, and they’re perfect for swimming in too.

-We’ve already featured one destination that’s perfect for people who’ve always dreamed of going to the moon…so it’s only fitting that we include a place that’s the closest thing Earth has to Mars.
+We’ve already featured a destination that’s perfect for people who’ve always dreamed of going to the moon…so it’s only fitting that we include a place that’s the closest thing Earth has to Mars.

 Namibia is one of Africa’s most striking countries, and many parts of it have an unearthly beauty – but nowhere more so than Namib-Naukluft National Park.

 Located in Southern Namibia, Namib-Naukluft has a rugged, otherworldly appeal.
 Its remarkable red sand dunes and twisted, blackened trees make it seem like you’ve landed on the Red Planet – either that, or you’ve stepped into a surrealist painting.
-The colours here are breathtaking, from the deep red and orange sand, the blinding white salt pans, and the endless deep blue skies.
+The colours here are breathtaking, from the deep red and orange sand to the blinding white salt pans and the endless deep blue skies.

 But there’s more to Namib-Naukluft than rolling sand dunes and eye-watering colours.
 During the wet season, the Tsauchab River floods the ground, turning the parched earth into azure pools where you can spot gemsboks, ostriches, and many kinds of aquatic birds.

-There are also mountains, lakes, and canyons to explore nearby, so there are plenty of chances for adventure.
+There are also mountains, lakes, and canyons to explore nearby, so there’s plenty of chance for adventure.

 Search over 2,000 holiday deals